ibm-cloud-docs/blockchain-sw-252/howto/ibp-v2-troubleshooting.md

 {: #ibp-v2-troubleshooting-console-catalina}
 {: troubleshoot}

-The console has been working successfully, but after I upgraded my Mac OS to Catalina, I can no longer log in to the console.
+The console has been working successfully, but after I upgraded my Mac OS to Catalina, I can no longer login to the console.
 {: tsSymptoms}

 There are three ways to resolve this problem: